yoniblum/ENG4000-Team-A-F/docs/december_mvp/contributions.md

 <b>Siddarth Bhardwaj:</b> Created the team website.
 Participated in weekly meeting and completed all assigned deliverables.
 Contributed to research, and helped in making Gate 1 and 2 content.
 Also, contributed to team website maintanence.

-<h2>Reflections</h2>
+### Reflections
-***Individual ITPmetrics review statements (Individual statements by each team member reviewing their ITPmetrics feedback)*** Areeba Abidi:
+***Individual ITPmetrics review statements (Individual statements by each team member reviewing their ITPmetrics feedback)***
+* Areeba Abidi:
-  Individual statements by each team member reviewing their ITPmetrics feedback Shivani Joshi:
+  Individual statements by each team member reviewing their ITPmetrics feedback
+* Shivani Joshi:
-  Individual statements by each team member reviewing their ITPmetrics feedback Jonathan Blumefield:
+  Individual statements by each team member reviewing their ITPmetrics feedback
+* Jonathan Blumefield:
-  Individual statements by each team member reviewing their ITPmetrics feedback Siddharth Bhardwaj:
+  Individual statements by each team member reviewing their ITPmetrics feedback
+* Siddharth Bhardwaj:
   ITP metric allowed me to holistic view my team, and view different member perspectives that may not get an opportunity to communicate during the meeting.
-Priyam Shah:
+* Priyam Shah:
   Individual statements by each team member reviewing their ITPmetrics feedback

 ***Team ITPmetrics review statements (A team statement by the whole team detailing team reflections on the successes and challenges of teamwork)***

-Areeba Abidi:
+* Areeba Abidi:
-Shivani Joshi:
+* Shivani Joshi:
-Jonathan Blumefield:
+* Jonathan Blumefield:
-Siddharth Bhardwaj: Work in progress, but we’re getting there.
+* Siddharth Bhardwaj: Work in progress, but we’re getting there.
 Our sprints were a success- this showed improvement in team cohesion.
 However, there have been challenges with establishing a workflow that works for everyone- due to previous conflicts in the team.
 We have come far in this project, learning about the AMBU bag, pumping mechanism and improving teamwork skills- through using ITP peer-evaluation for feedback, and we can go further and do much better as a team.
-Priyam Shah:
+* Priyam Shah:
-Shivani Joshi: